Benefits of Regular Data Center Audits

 During a data center audit that focuses on energy efficiency, power usage effectiveness (PUE) can also be calculated (based on dividing total power usage by IT equipment power).
 By tracking this number, you can establish benchmarks and determine whether data center performance is improving or declining over time.

-4. Asset Audit
+4. Environmental Audit

 A data center audit that involves an inventory of assets creates a library of accurate, up-to-date information about all of the equipment in your data center – from servers and cabinets to storage devices.